Reza Malekzadeh: Career

-He is working on a big cancer cohort in Bandar-Turkeman, Golestan Province of Iran to investigate the environmental and genetic causes of oesophageal cancer.
+He is conducting research on a cancer cohort in Bandar-Turkeman, Golestan Province of Iran to examine the environmental and hereditary factors responsible, for oesophageal cancer.

 Achievements

-Besides being a renowned gastroenterologist, Professor Malekzadeh has been instrumental in designing and executing an efficient and practical way of diagnosing cancerous and benign esophageal lesions in Iran, applicable to urban and rural areas.
-He was elected as a member of TWAS in 2004.
+In addition to his fame as a gastroenterologist Professor Malekzadeh has played a role in developing and implementing an effective and feasible method for detecting cancerous and non-cancerous esophageal lesions across Iran suitable for both urban and rural settings.
+He became a TWAS member, in 2004.

-Reza Malekzadeh received the "Permanent Personages Award" in the Third Permanent Personages session held on October 22, 2003.
-This national award is given to the most outstanding and memorable citizens of Iran.
-He has numerous reputable scientific publications in gastroenterology and liver diseases.
-Dr Malekzadeh was selected as distinguished professor of Tehran University of Medical Sciences in 2008.
+Reza Malekzadeh was honored with the "Permanent Personages Award" during the Third Permanent Personages session on October 22, 2003.
+This prestigious national accolade is bestowed upon Irans exceptional and notable citizens.
+He has a list of respected scientific articles, in gastroenterology and liver diseases.
+Dr Malekzadeh was named a professor at Tehran University of Medical Sciences in 2008.

 Views

-During the COVID-19 pandemic in Iran, Supreme Leader Ali Khamenei and general Hossein Salami had suggested that the coronavirus pandemic in the country was due to a biological attack.
-On 13 March, Reza Malekzadeh rejected this theory.
+Amid the COVID-19 pandemic in Iran, Supreme Leader Ali Khamenei alongside Hossein Salami proposed that the coronavirus outbreak, in the nation resulted from a biological attack.
+On 13 March Reza Malekzadeh dismissed this hypothesis.

 Family life

-Dr Malekzadeh was born in the village of Baladeh in Fars.
-Reza Malekzadeh has been married for 31 years, and since then has had 4 children, three girls and one boy, three of which have followed his footsteps in the study of medicine and one who is currently studying architecture.
-He still visits Baladeh regularly and contributes massively to humanitarian work in the area.
+Dr Malekzadeh was born in Baladeh village located in Fars.
+Reza Malekzadeh has been married for 31 years.
+Has four children: three daughters and one son.
+Three of them pursued studies like him while one is studying architecture.
+He continues to visit Baladeh and plays a significant role, in philanthropic efforts there.